 The backside of this temple has a river which makes for the most scenic wallpaper image.
 Here, as well you can enjoy the coracle ride, which we did to end our amazing & memorable sight-seeing journey of this beautiful place called Hampi.

 Peaceful, self-rejuvenating, mystical and full of rich history of the golden years.
-I plan to visit Hampi again but this time maybe for a longer period.
-A three-day trip is not enough to explore the town of ruins.
+I plan to visit Hampi Karnataka again but this time maybe for a longer period.
+A three-day trip is not enough to explore the ruins of Hampi.
 If you want to soak in the peace, nature and the enchanting stories of the yesteryear era, plan a week’s visit to this postcard town called – HAMPI.
 I hope you enjoy reading this blog, stay tuned for more travel tales of our Incredible India.